 New Year’s Good Deed Ends In Tragedy

 PURDY, Wash.
-(AP) _ When Christopher West and two buddies stopped to help a man after a car wreck, it didn’t seem like a dangerous chore to take the man home and help him get into his house.
+(AP) _ When Christopher West and two buddies stopped to help a man after a car wreck, it didn’t seem like a dangerous chore to take him home and help him get into his house.

-But the man’s scared 13-year-old son was waiting inside with a loaded rifle and West, 18, was shot dead for his trouble.
+But the man’s scared 13-year-old son was waiting inside with a loaded rifle.
+West, 18, was shot dead for his trouble.

-It was New Year’s Eve.
-West and two friends tried to help James Daus get into the locked home after they gave him a lift.
+It was New Year’s Eve, and West and two friends tried to help James Daus get into the locked home after giving him a lift.
 Daus couldn’t find his keys when they arrived, said Terry Wilson, a Pierce County sheriff’s detective.

-As three strangers got out and approached the house, the boy dropped the phone, disconnecting the call, went into his father’s bedroom and loaded a .22-caliber semiautomatic rifle.
+As three strangers got out and approached the house, the boy dropped the phone, went into his father’s bedroom and loaded a .22-caliber semiautomatic rifle.

 The emergency dispatcher called back and the boy said someone was breaking in.

 Outside, Daus told the three men no one was home and gave them permission to break a window so he could get in, Wilson said.
-One of them picked up an ice chest from the deck and hurled it through a kitchen window, sending glass flying over the room, Wilson said.
+One of them picked up an ice chest from the deck and hurled it through a kitchen window, sending glass flying.

-The boy, standing about 12 feet away in the doorway of his father’s bedroom, then opened fire, striking West in the chest, face and shoulder, Wilson said.
+The boy, standing about 12 feet away in the doorway of his father’s bedroom, opened fire, striking West in the chest, face and shoulder.

 At the house Monday, the broken window was boarded up.
 Glass shards and blood stains remained on the deck and the blue-and-white ice chest sat beneath the window.
 A boy who appeared to be about 13 answered the door, said he wouldn’t talk to a reporter and closed the door.